Fathoms Below

 "Fathoms Below" is the opening song from the 1989 animated Disney feature film The Little Mermaid.
-It is 1:41 minutes in length, while the version in the musical is about twice as long, with additional lyrics written by Glenn Slater.
-The song is written by Alan Menken and Howard Ashman, sung by the Ship's Chorus, and was featured on the album The Little Mermaid - An Original Walt Disney Records Soundtrack.
+A rousing sea shanty written by Alan Menken and Howard Ashman, the song is sung by the ship's crew on the film's original soundtrack.
+An extended version with additional lyrics by Glenn Slater appears in the 2008 stage adaptation of the musical.

-The song later made a brief appearance in the sixteenth episode of the fourth season of Once Upon a Time, sung by a teenaged Ursula during a flashback.
+The song has since appeared in a 2015 episode of Once Upon a Time, sung by a teenaged Ursula during a flashback, as well as the 2023 live-action adaptation of the film, sung by Prince Eric (Jonah Hauer-King) and the ensemble.

 Production

 Ashman decided to structure the opening sequence as an underwater montage, and so along with Menken wrote the song "Fathoms Below".
 The song was severely cut in size as Jeffrey Katzenberg that thought in a film, unlike a Broadway show, audiences would be unwilling to watch a lengthy opening number.
 The extended sequence was meant to show that Ursula is King Triton's sister.
 The storyboarded and pencil animation of this can be found on YouTube.

-The song is featured in the Disneyland attraction Electric Water Pageant.
+The song is featured in the Walt Disney World attraction Electric Water Pageant.